Neural Networks for Encoding Dynamic Security-Constrained Optimal Power Flow: Non-linear Optimization Problems with Dynamic Security Constraints

 The objective function in \eqref{obj} minimizes the cost of the system generation for the intact system state.
 All inequality and equality constraints \eqref{con_p}--\eqref{SS2} have to hold for the intact system state and each contingency in $\mathcal{C}$.
 The inequality constraints in \eqref{con_p}--\eqref{con_v} define minimum and maximum limits on active and reactive power injections and voltage magnitudes.
 The inequality constraint in \eqref{con_s} bounds the absolute apparent branch flow $\mb{s}_{\text{line}}$ for each line in $\mathcal{L}$.
 The equality constraint in \eqref{con_acpf} enforces the AC power flow balance $\mb{s}_{\text{balance}}$ at each bus $\mathcal{N}$ in the system.
 For a detailed mathematical description of the apparent branch flow and the AC power flow balance, for brevity, please refer to \cite{cain2012history}.
 We consider preventive control for N-1 security defined in \eqref{link}, i.e. the generator active power set-points and voltage set-points remain fixed if a line outage occurs.
-In \eqref{SS1} the term $\bm{\nu}$ denotes the right hand eigenvectors of the system matrix $\mb{A}$.
+The inequality constraint \eqref{SS1} ensures a minimum damping ratio of critical modes in the system.
+The term $\bm{\nu}$ denotes the right hand eigenvectors of the system matrix $\mb{A}$.
 Note that the small-signal stability constraints \eqref{SS1}--\eqref{SS2} have to hold for each considered line outage in set $\mathcal{C}$.
+For more details related to small-signal stability, we refer the interested reader to \cite{8008602}.
 Adding the small-signal stability constraints in \eqref{SS1}--\eqref{SS2} increases the non-linearity and computational complexity of the optimization problem substantially, rendering it intractable and requiring iterative solution approaches \cite{condren2006expected}.
 In the following, we introduce a framework which allows to directly approximate cost-optimal solutions to \eqref{obj}--\eqref{SS2}.